Lavant House: Third Duke of Richmond

-In 1791 the house was bought by the 3rd Duke of Richmond, who let it to Lord Bathurst.
+In 1791 the house was bought by the 3rd Duke of Richmond, who let it to Henry Bathurst, 2nd Earl Bathurst.
 In 1798 the Duke started work on the house.
 Apparently this was when the house was reoriented to face north (maps show the drive originally approaching from the south).
 He appears to have died (in 1806) while the project was underway.

 The next inhabitant was Henriette Ann Le Clerc, thought to have been the Duke’s illegitimate daughter.
 It was in Henriette's bedroom in Richmond House in London where in 1791 the fire started which destroyed that building.
 Henriette was brought from France by his sister, Lady Louisa Conolly, in 1778 at age 5 to live at her Goodwood estate.
 His will named her the first beneficiary, receiving life tenure of West Lavant House and Park and other lands and farms.
 She married Colonel (later General) John Dorrien on 28 March 1808.
 John and Henriette’s only child, Charles (the traditional Lennox family name), was born in Lavant in January 1809.
 Following John’s death in 1825, Henriette ran her estate, which she mentions in a series of letters to the 5th Duke.
 She remained much of the time at Lavant.
 Forty years after she had moved into Lavant House, the Agricultural Gazette announced her death on 6 January 1846.

 The house then returned to the Goodwood Estate and was rented to a series of tenants.